theduyngx/cw20-test/contracts/atomic-swap/README.md

   * Important note: migration requires authorization, meaning the field `--admin` is required when instantiating this contract.
   * Migration is a process that helps change the interal logic of a contract while still keeping the current contract's address.
     Firstly, you'd need to **build** the new smart contract `.wasm` file and **upload** it.
-As discussed, this will give you a simplified `code-id` of the new contract.
+As discussed, this will give you a simplified `code-id` (source code id) of the new contract.
-  * In this migration command, the `[hashed_ref]` is the address of the current smart contract that you'd like to keep, and `--code-id` is the simplified id of the new uploaded contract.
+  * In this migration command, the `[hashed_ref]` is the address of the current smart contract that you'd like to keep, and `--code-id` is the simplified source code id of the new uploaded contract.
   * After executing the migration, your new uploaded contract will have the original contract's address (`[hased_ref]`), meaning the same contract has had its logic replaced.
   * For now, an input is not required for migration (as with most Cw20 standards).